MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 - **VPN bypass**: When using virtual private network (VPN) solutions, it is recommend to bypass the VPN tunnel when downloading data from the Office CDN.
 This will reduce the load on the VPN infrastructure, network uplinks and allows for faster downloads.

 ### Updates from on-premises locations
 The Microsoft 365 Apps support multiple on-premises locations for updates.
 The required source files can be hosted on network shares, in local folders or drives, or on Microsoft Endpoint Configuration Manager's distribution points.
-Common among all these options is that the admin is responsible for ensuring that the required sources for all employed update channels, languages and architures (32/64 bit) are available.
+Common among all these options is that the admin is responsible for ensuring that the required sources for all employed update channels, languages and architectures (32/64 bit) are available.
 Otherwise the update would fail.

 The main **advantage** of using on-premises locations is that devices do not need to pull down data over the internet in order to update.
 If repositories are available on all sites, the network traffic will happen locally in the Local Area Network (LAN).
 In case not all sites have infrastructure, the traffic might have to flow over the Wide Area Network (WAN).

 In general, Microsoft no longer recommends to host updates on-premises due to the following **challenges**:
-- **Source file maintenance**: When update sources are hosted on-premises, the admin must ensure that the required releases for all deployed update channels, languages and architures are available.
+- **Source file maintenance**: When update sources are hosted on-premises, the admin must ensure that the required releases for all deployed update channels, languages and architectures are available.
 As Microsoft releases security updates on a monthly schedule, the on-premises repositories would have to be updated with the same cadence to stay current and secure.
 - **Source size**: As Microsoft does not release individual patches, but rather a new set of source files, the source files for an update for a specific update channel and architecture are about 3.5 GB in size.
 Each included language pack adds 100-300 MB to this source file set.
 E.g., when devices run a mix of 32 and 64 bit, on Current Channel with three included language packs, this means 2 * 4 GB of source files have to be downloaded and synchronized across the update locations on a monthly schedule.
 - **Finding nearest update location**: If network shares are used for hosting updates, devices need a way to identify the closest network share to limit WAN traffic.
-This could be addressed by using [group policy prefences with Site targeting](https://learn.microsoft.com/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/dn789189(v=ws.11)#site-targeting) or custom scripting, but this increased the complexity of the implementation.
+This could be addressed by using [group policy preferences with Site targeting](https://learn.microsoft.com/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/dn789189(v=ws.11)#site-targeting) or custom scripting, but this increased the complexity of the implementation.
 If updates are managed by Microsoft Endpoint Configuration Manager, beforementioned does not apply, as devices will determine the nearest distribution point automatically.
 - **No Delivery Optimization**: When updates are hosted in on-premises locations, the Microsoft 365 Apps can't leverage Delivery Optimization for reducing the network impact.
 All devices will pull their individual set of delta files down.
 When using Microsoft Endpoint Configuration Manager, this can be mitigated by leveraging [Peer Cache](https://learn.microsoft.com/en-us/troubleshoot/mem/configmgr/configure-peer-cache).